Gaming Laptop

 In addition to this powerful port, Razer offers three USB 3.2 Gen 2 Type-A ports, an HDMI port, a 3.5 mm audio port, and a card reader port.

-Razer 18: Drawbacks
+Blade 18: Drawbacks

-The Blade 18 is a very potent laptop, but it also comes with some drawbacks that prevent it from being a perfect laptop.
+The Razer Blade 18 is a very potent laptop, but it also comes with some drawbacks that prevent it from being a perfect laptop.
 Thankfully, none of them are at such a level that would prevent you from buying this laptop.

 Size: